Khesehang-Limbu/Learn-Code/README.md

 commit should have a message to do so, git commit -m "your message" -m "description" the first message is for the title, while the second is for the description.
 We usually do so to know why we updated.

+besides doing the commit, the update isn't live, so we need to make it live by using another command called git push